The Six Bells

 The Six Bells is a public house in St Michael's Street in St Albans, Hertfordshire, England.
 The seventeenth-century timber-framed building is situated within the walls of the Roman city of Verulamium.

 History

 The pub is built on the site of a Roman bath house.
-This facility appears to have been damaged when Verulamium was sacked by Boudica in AD 60 or AD 61.
+This facility was relatively new when the Boudican revolt occurred.
+It appears to have been damaged when Boudica sacked Verulamium in AD 60 or AD 61.
 After the city recovered, the baths were replaced on a different site.

 The name of the pub refers to the bells of the medieval St Michael's Church nearby.
-The church at one time had six bells, although it now has more, the bell-tower having been rebuilt in the 19th century.
+The name appears to have been adopted in the 18th century, when the church had six bells; it now has more.

-Conservation
+Conservation and excavation

 The building has been protected since 1971 and is listed grade II by Historic England.

+There were two digs in the 20th century, and there has been one in the 21st (in 2012 the pub was featured in an episode of the TV series Rory McGrath's Pub Dig, a couple of trenches being dug in the car park).